Configure Liveness, Readiness and Startup Probes

 periodSeconds: 10

 As you can see, configuration for a TCP check is quite similar to an HTTP check.
 This example uses both readiness and liveness probes.
-The kubelet will send the first readiness probe 15 seconds after the container starts.
+The kubelet will run the first liveness probe 15 seconds after the container starts.
 This will attempt to connect to the goproxy container on port 8080.
-If the probe succeeds, the Pod will be marked as ready.
+If the liveness probe fails, the container will be restarted.
 The kubelet will continue to run this check every 10 seconds.

 To try the TCP liveness check, create a Pod: